ResearchObject/ro-tutorials/01-creating/README.md

 additional metadata - but the analysis used the raw CSV file, not the GitHub webpage.

-To avoid the subject to change, we'll try to use the host's internal versioning/snapshot features, if it exists.
-For GitHub this could be using the git commit identifiers:
+To avoid the content to change, we'll try to use the host's internal versioning/snapshot features, if it exists.
+For GitHub this could be achieved with the git commit identifiers:

 [https://github.com/ResearchObject/ro-tutorials/blob/9228550315a6f9a2b969abd19003b5e1ec1837e1/01-creating/rawdata5.csv](https://github.com/ResearchObject/ro-tutorials/blob/9228550315a6f9a2b969abd19003b5e1ec1837e1/01-creating/rawdata5.csv)

-To solve #3 we can instead use the "Raw" button at GitHub:
+To solve #3 we can use the _Raw_ button at GitHub:

 [https://raw.githubusercontent.com/ResearchObject/ro-tutorials/9228550315a6f9a2b969abd19003b5e1ec1837e1/01-creating/rawdata5.csv](https://raw.githubusercontent.com/ResearchObject/ro-tutorials/9228550315a6f9a2b969abd19003b5e1ec1837e1/01-creating/rawdata5.csv)